greenw0lf/STT/README.md

 CER works the same as WER, except we count characters instead of words.

-Both are measured from 0 to 1, where lower means better.
+Both are ratios, and lower means better.

 ### WER: 1.000000, CER: 0.727700